Corona (beer)

-Corona is a Mexican brand of beer produced by Grupo Modelo in Mexico and exported to markets around the world.
-Constellation Brands is the exclusive licensee and sole importer of Corona in the fifty states of the United States, Washington, D.C., and Guam.
-Belgian company AB InBev owns the beer in all other worldwide markets and it solely brews the beer for all markets including the US.
-Corona is now brewed in China for the Australasia market.
-It is the top-selling brand of imported beer in the United States.
+Corona is a Mexican brand of beer produced by Grupo Modelo in Mexico.
+It is brewed, exported, and distributed globally by Grupo Modelo's parent company AB InBev.
+In the United States and Guam, Constellation Brands is the exclusive licensee and sole importer distributor of Corona.
+The beer is also brewed in China for the Australasia market.
+It is one of the top-selling brands of imported beer in the United States.
 It is often served with a wedge of lime or lemon in the neck of the bottle to add tartness and flavor.
 The recipe for the mash bill includes corn as well as the barley malt and hops traditionally used for making beer.

 The brand's most popular variation is Corona Extra, a pale lager.
 It is one of the top-selling beers worldwide, and Corona Extra has been the top-selling imported drink in the U.S. since 1998.
 Other variants of the Corona beer brand include Corona Light, Corona Premier, and Corona Familiar.
 A variety of flavored hard seltzers marketed under the Corona brand name was launched in March 2020.

 History

 In July 1922 German immigrant and brewmaster, Adolph H. Schmedtje joined Cerveceria Modelo Sociedad Anónima (S.A.) to oversee production and created the Corona brew.
 Corona was officially introduced in 1925.
 In 1932 Cerveceria Modelo S.A. changed ownership and after a period of acquisition consolidated into Grupo Modelo.
 With the reduction of tariffs on the import of Mexican beer to the United States when NAFTA came into effect in 1994, along with an increase in immigration between the two countries, Corona grew in popularity in the United States.

+In 2013, Anheuser-Busch InBev acquired full control of Grupo Modelo.
+To satisfy the United States Department of Justice's antitrust concerns, Anheuser-Busch InBev transferred all United States distribution rights to Corona and Grupo Modelo's other brands to Constellation Brands.